giantswarm/docs/src/content/guides/creating-clusters-via-crs-on-aws/index.md

 All the workload clusters, created with workload cluster release v{{% first_aws_nodepools_version %}} and newer, are managed as [custom resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) in the Control Plane.

-At a high-level, the Control Plane Kubernetes API is used to manage the following custom resources (CRs):
+At a high-level, the Management Cluster API is used to manage the following custom resources (CRs):

 - [Cluster](/reference/cp-k8s-api/clusters.cluster.x-k8s.io/) - represents a Kubernetes cluster excluding worker nodes.
 - [G8sControlPlane](/reference/cp-k8s-api/g8scontrolplanes.infrastructure.giantswarm.io/) - hold configuration about the master node(s) of a cluster.